atiqa-ai/open-ports-scan-and-services-mapping/README.md

 targets.txt
 ```

-Each target is placed on a separate line.
+Each IP address is placed on a separate line.

 Example: